What are the base map services (or URLs) used in The National Map viewer?

 Hydro-NHD - combines naturally occurring and constructed bodies of surface water (lakes, ponds, and reservoirs), paths through which water flows (canals, ditches, streams, and rivers), and related entities such as point (or point event) features (springs, wells, stream gages, and dams) from the National Hydrography Dataset (NHD).

-TNM Blank - consists of ocean tints and coastal shorelines to provide an outline of the United States as a blank base map for the addition of other services.
+TNM Blank - consists of ocean tints and coastal shorelines to provide an outline of the United States as a blank base map for addition of other services.